Eric Renth

 Occupations: Semi retired teacher and part time aviation writer

-Family: Daughters Amanda and Heidi Amanda and her US Army husband Richard have Emma, Cadence, and Brody (also More…called Maverick).
-Heidi has Khloe and Kendrick.
+Family: Daughters Amanda and Heidi Amanda has Emma, Cadence, and Brody (also called Maverick).
+Heidi has Khloe More…and Kendrick.

-Military Service: USAF (now active in Civil Air Patrol)
+Military Service: USAF (now in Civil Air Patrol)

 About me:

 Born Jan 31st, 1953 in Pasadena, CA. Graduated from Stephen F Austin State U (Alpha Kappa Psi) with a degree in Communications/Business in May '75.
 Made lifelong friends there.
 Served in the USAF from 1975 to 1979.
 Served at Dyess AFB TX and Chanute AFB IL (met Phyllis there).
+Got a one time flight in the rear cockpit of an F-4C Phantom based at Springfield IL (did get a cool call sign - LLAMA).
 Honorable discharge as Sargant (E-4).
 Worked at Vought Aircraft in Dallas for 14 years and now retired from there.
 Became a teacher at age 52 and retired from full time but still enjoy guest teacher work.
+I guess I did something right as I was nominated (whoever did put me up wanted to stay incognito) and now in Who's Who of American Teachers.
+Please don't think I'm bragging here but before I went into teaching. some said I would never make it.
+Sticking with it matters!

 School Memories and Stories: